ashikagah/DRLND_Continous_Control/Report.md

 ### Batch normalization
 When learning from low dimensional feature vector observations, the different components of the observation may have different physical units (for example, positions versus velocities) and the ranges may vary across environments.
 This can make it difficult for the network to learn effectively and may make it difficult to find hyper-parameters which generalise across environments with different scales of state values.

-The DDPG algorithm addresses this issue by adapting a recent technique from deep learning called batch normalization [Ioffe and Szegedy, 2015]( https://arxiv.org/abs/1502.03167.pdf).
+The DDPG algorithm addresses this issue by adapting a recent technique from deep learning called batch normalization ([Ioffe and Szegedy, 2015](https://arxiv.org/abs/1502.03167.pdf)).
 This technique normalizes each dimension across the samples in a minibatch to have unit mean and variance.
 In addition, it maintains a running average of the mean and variance to use for normalization during testing (in our case, during exploration or evaluation).
 In deep networks, it is used to minimize covariance shift during training, by ensuring that each layer receives whitened input.
 In the low-dimensional case, we used batch normalization on the state input and all layers of the mu network and all layers of the Q network prior to the action input.

 Related parameters:
 ```